Ualb/Django-Boilerplate-DRF/README.md

 ### Please send your pull request and start

-## Please, if something is missing from the template, please let it know as a
+## Please, if something is missing from the template, please let it know as a Issue